keboola/developers-docs/extend/generic-extractor/configuration/ssh-proxy/index.md

 *Use [Parameter Map](/extend/generic-extractor/map/) to help you navigate among various configuration options.*

-SSH proxy for Generic Extractor allows you tu securely access HTTP(s) endpoints inside your private network.
+An SSH proxy for Generic Extractor allows you tu securely access HTTP(s) endpoints inside your private network.
-It creates a SSH tunnel, all traffic from Generic Extractor is forwarded through the tunnel to the destination server.
+It creates an SSH tunnel, and all traffic from Generic Extractor is forwarded through the tunnel to the destination server.

 A sample `config` configuration can look like this: